SPECIAL NOTES ABOUT THIS CATEGORY:

 The award is not for long service, a substitute for QHA Life Membership, or Hall of Fame entry.
-The award should not be presented if no nominee meets the award criteria, or if the proposed recipient is likely to attract controversy, but is reserved for outstanding individuals with a track record of achievement and success.
+The award will not be presented if no nominee meets the award criteria, but is reserved for outstanding individuals with a track record of achievement and success.
 The award is only available to a licensee, hotel manager, or hotel owner or co-owner, and is not available to other industry figures or stakeholders.

 Within the QHA, this award is next in prestige only to the award of QHA Life Membership.
 Areas in which an individual hotelier may excel include one or more of the following categories: